OWASP Top 10 for Docker and Kubernetes Security

 • Implement API throttling and mutual TLS (mTLS)

-10. Insufficient Monitoring, Logging & Runtime Security
+10. Insufficient Monitoring, Logging, and Runtime Security

 Even a well-configured cluster needs continuous monitoring to detect threats in real time.

-Why it matters: Containers are ephemeral—traditional monitoring tools are not enough.
+Why it matters.
+Containers are ephemeral.
+Traditional monitoring tools are not enough.

-How to mitigate:
+How to mitigate.

 • Use runtime security tools (Falco, Sysdig Secure, Aqua, Lacework)